VeganMoney/Source/README.md

 PoW ends block 10 000
 Full PoS Reward system starts at Block 10 001

-Pre Mine 2 %
+Pre Mine 2 % .
-Pre Mine is to fund development , Exchange listings , additional PoS rewards 25 % of the Pre Mine held by developers to be released in intervals over 12 months
+Pre Mine is to fund development , Exchange listings , fund additional PoS rewards.
+25 % of the Pre Mine held by developers to be released in intervals over 12 months.

 Open your wallet, and make sure you are connected to another wallet.
 You are connected when you see the icon Wallet Connections in the lower right corner of your wallet.